bryanhain97/bryanhain97/README.md

-- 👋 Hi, my name is Bryan and i am from Berlin and 24 years old.
+- 👋 Hi, my name is Bryan i'm from Berlin and 24 years old.
 I am trying to become a self taught developer.

 - 👀 I’m interested in web development, computer hardware architecture and cybersecurity.